3 Ways to Evacuate Ahead of a Hurricane If You Don’t Have a Lot of Money

 It may be slim pickings, but there are three resources for people to affordably evacuate ahead of a hurricane.

 1. Hurricane Shelters Could Be Your Best Bet

 They are usually schools built under strict new construction guidelines that make them the safest place for your family and pets.
 Yes, your county should have a pet-friendly shelter available, McCrane said.

 But what should you actually schlep with you over to the local shelter?

-Keep an eye on your local media stations to see when shelters open — don’t assume.
+Keep an eye on your local media stations to see when shelters open — don’t assume anything.

 2. Reconnect With Friends and Relatives

 Who says a natural disaster can’t be a good time to catch up with old friends?